 A single pane of glass has an R-1.
-A double pane has an R-2, and when we double R-value, we cut heat loss in half.
-So the double pane window has saved 50% of the energy going through the single pane – a very big improvement.
-If we add Low-E to the glass and fill the space with special gasses, we can get an R-3 and maybe even an R-4 or 5.
+A double-pane has an R-2, and when we double R-value, we cut heat loss in half.
+So the double-pane window has saved 50% of the energy going through the single pane – a very big improvement.
+If we add Low-E to the glass and fill the space with special glasses, we can get an R-3 and maybe even an R-4 or 5.

 New codes require that windows have about an R-3, so this is a good number to consider as a minimum.

 Windows have been blamed as a major source of infiltration, and some are.
 Most windows, however, have minimal leakage, and if they have storm windows, very little.
 For new windows, the federal government has standards for total window leakage, so even many new windows have some leakage.
 Double-hung windows, like sliding glass doors, have a bit of leakage caused by the sliding mechanism.
 Casement windows, like your front door, leak much less because they close tightly against a weather strip.

 Most houses have air leaks that are worth more than air leaks of all of the windows put together that can be sealed for very little money – less cost, more result.

 So what do you do with your windows?

 If you have double-hung windows with a triple-track storm window and everything is in good shape, there will be zero payback in changing to a double pane window.
 That’s right – ZERO.
 They have the same R-value and close to the same air leakage.
 The local Home Performance Programs give no credit for changing windows because they save nothing in most cases.